pippinbarr/chesses2/process/to-do.md

 - ~~__IT'S GREAT__ Consider p5.scribble~~
 - ~~__NO NEED__ Consider writing your own line-drawing code with noise()~~
 - ~~Fix pixel density of saved image?~~

-- Provide the option to save rather than doing it instantly (since on my phone at least it leads to just a weird screen with the image and it's unclear how to save it)
+- ~~__TOO HARD AND TOO WEIRD ON MOBILE, PLUS I FEEL I CAN ARGUE THAT THE DRAWING IT MADE IN SITU AND YOU SHOULDN'T TREAT IT AS SOMETHING TO SAVE SEPARATE FROM THAT__ Provide the option to save rather than doing it instantly (since on my phone at least it leads to just a weird screen with the image and it's unclear how to save it)~~

+- Consider the timing of the drawing version appearing relative to game over

 ## SAMSARA